StatsD: What is it and how to monitor it

 Among the many problems solved by StatsD, the key one is that it helps in collecting and sending data quite fast.
 This especially is true when the daemon is used with UDP.
 When used along with UDP, StatsD clients can simply send the metrics data and subsequently presume that it shall get to the daemon smoothly.
 Getting data competently from point A to point B is a core technical problem solved by StatsD.

-This daemon is quite popular for facilitating a culture where the developers do not have to seek out any permission to instrument their application, as well as where metrics can be captured prior to the deployment of applications in production.
+This daemon is quite popular for facilitating a culture where the developers do not have to seek out any permission to instrument their application, as well as where metrics can be captured before the deployment of applications in production.
 StatsD also helps in the creation of a process where resource utilization or abstract performance metrics can be linked directly to a product or application metric which are relevant directly to the business.
 StatsD even plays a major role in DevOps implementation.

 StatsD & MetricFire